kaitai-io/kaitai-io.github.io/index.md

 puts "width = #{g.logical_screen.image_width}"
 puts "height = #{g.logical_screen.image_height}"</code></pre>
         </div>
-        Of course, this example shows only very limited subset of what Kaitai Struct can do.
-Please refer to <a href="//doc.kaitai.io/">documentation</a> for more insights.
+        Of course, this example shows only a very limited subset of what Kaitai Struct can do.
+Please refer to the <a href="//doc.kaitai.io/">documentation</a> for more insights.
       </div>
     </div>